mad-lab-fau/gaitmap/docs/source/user_guide/create_own_algorithm.rst

 Creating your own algorithm
 ===========================

-Gaitmap is developed to be easily extensible.
+Gaitmap is developed to be easily extendable.
 You can not only select which combinations of algorithms to use, but also create your own or extend existing once.

 In this guide we will give a rough overview of how this process works.